AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel personalized federated traffic prediction framework named AutoFed.
-Our method comprises a personalized predictor trained locally to adapt to local data distributions and a federated representor that transforms non-IID input data among clients into a common global representation, serving as a guiding prompt for the personalized predictor's decoding process.
-Compared to conventional methods, our approach eliminates the need for manual feature design or hyper-parameter tuning, making it more practical, as these settings often depend on prior knowledge of clients or datasets.
-Through validation on real-world travel demand prediction and traffic flow prediction datasets, our method demonstrates superior performance with reduced communication costs.
-In the future, it would be worthwhile to explore the applicability of our method in more general time series prediction scenarios.
+In this paper, we propose AutoFed, a novel personalized federated traffic prediction framework that pairs a locally trained personalized predictor with a federated representor, which turns non-IID client data into a common global representation used as a prompt for the predictor's decoding.
+Because clients share this prompt rather than aggregated parameters, AutoFed supports road networks with differing numbers of nodes, keeps per-round communication independent of the graph size, and converges under standard assumptions.
+It also removes the dataset-specific manual design (hand-crafted graph construction and pattern-filter selection) that prior work must repeat per dataset, retaining only standard hyper-parameters that need no per-dataset redesign.
+Experiments on real-world travel demand and traffic flow prediction datasets show strong performance with reduced communication costs.
+More discussions are provided in Appendix \ref{sec:limitation}.